 Don’t spend too much money at first until you are sure you love this kind of photography.
 I suggest you get a set of single element closeup filters and use them on a medium focal length lens (30-70mm).
 That might be all the closeup gear you will ever need.

 If you decide you want to step up to a higher quality option, double element closeup filters or extension tubes is the next way to go depending on the subjects you like to shoot.
 If you shoot nervous critters like butterflies, put a double element closeup filter on a longer focal length zoom lens (something that zooms to 200-300mm).
-If you shot non-moving, non-nervous stuff (coins, flowers, spiders) get some extension tubes to use on your medium focal length lens (30-70mm).
+If you shoot non-moving, non-nervous stuff (coins, flowers, spiders) get some extension tubes to use on your medium focal length lens (30-70mm).
 OR you can get both.

 If you put some time into closeup photography and decide you are really into it and are ready to step up to the ultimate in quality, you can think about choosing a macro lens.